 Science action plans (primary)See examples of action plans for science from maintained primary schools.
 You'll also find a link to another article with a downloadable template for department and subject action plans.

-SENCO action plansDownload our action plan template for a special educational needs co-ordinator (SENCO).
-We also look at special educational needs (SEN) action plans from schools.
+SENCO action plansDownload and adapt our action plan template for a special educational needs co-ordinator (SENCO).
+Get inspiration from special educational needs (SEN) action plans from other schools.

 SMSC development: action plansTake a look at different ways primary, secondary and special schools are making action plans for their spiritual, moral, social and cultural (SMSC) development provision.
 These include SMSC elements of wider school development plans, and ideas for monitoring and evaluating the outcomes of SMSC education.